-The Highlander-5 Stove is supplied with all firebricks fitted.
-The firebricks should not be removed except to replace broken ones:-To remove firebricks, remove throat plate, lift up at left side facing pushing up to top and lowering the other end to remove.
-To remove side bricks remove the brick holding brackets one at left and right at the front.
-The brackets are not fixed by screws, lift up to remove, lightly tap if necessary, the side bricks and rear brick can then be removed.
-To replace fit rear bricks then side bricks then brackets then throat plate.
+The Highlander stove is supplied with all firebricks fitted.
+To remove firebricks, remove the brick holding brackets one at right side at the front.
+The brackets are not fixed by screws, lift up to remove, lightly tap if necessary, the side brick can then be removed by pulling the rear of the side brick out first allows the brick to be pulled past the bracket which locates the fuel retaining bar.